 Internship Program for Employers

-To qualify as credit-bearing co-op/internship, the following should apply:
+To qualify as an internship/co-op, the following should apply:

-- The employer must complete a Work Agreement Form (see sample).
+- a job description and a Work Agreement form (see sample).

 To hire a Co-op/Intern: